oVirt/ovirt-site/source/release/3.1/index.html.md

 ### Infrastructure

-*   Support has been added for Red Hat Directory Server and IBM Tivoli Directory Server.
+*   The oVirt Engine is now supports the use of Red Hat Directory Server and/or IBM Tivoli Directory Server for user authentication.
+This is addition to existing support for IPA and Active Directory.
-*   An additional tab has been added to the oVirt Engine's management interface to support monitoring the status of tasks.
+*   An additional tab has been added to the oVirt Engine's management interface to support monitoring the status of tasks in the oVirt Environment.
 *   A correlation identifier to support debugging is now used to track events across the user interfaces, engine backend, and VDSM.
 *   The oVirt Engine now automatically attempts to auto-activate hosts detected as non-operational.